-The author will receive a page proof of the article, including illustrations, as a pdf file to correct; if required a printout can be provided.
+The author will receive a printed page proof of the article, including illustrations, and a PDF file to correct.
 When there are multiple authors, we request that a main author be identified, who is responsible for proof-reading the copy and clarifying issues with the co-authors.
 Correction-wishes should be written in the margin of the hard-copy, legibly and in red ink; if it is unavoidable, marginal notes or clarifications may be written in pencil.
 Final permission to print an article following proof reading must be hand-written with the date on the title page of the proofs.
-Corrections can also be submitted electronically with the pdf file.
+Corrections can also be submitted electronically with the PDF file.
 If the author does not return the corrected copy within a certain period of time, it will be assumed that permission to print has been given.
 If the authors do not otherwise indicate, the editors will assume that they agree to the publication of their addresses (professional or private).
 After publication of the article, all artwork and electronic media will be returned to the authors.